Hub-OS/documentation-website/docs/02-server/04-script-nodes.md

 The Script Nodes library is kicked off through the `script_nodes_entry.lua` file that ships with the server.
 This file can be modified to register items, implement saving data, and create custom script nodes.

-Nodes are map objects with a "type" starting with `Script Entry: ` or `Script Node: `, these are known as Script Entry Nodes (or just entry nodes) and Script Nodes (or just nodes) respectively.
+Nodes are map objects with a "class" starting with `Script Entry: ` or `Script Node: `, these are known as Script Entry Nodes (or just entry nodes) and Script Nodes (or just nodes) respectively.
 Entry nodes seed a context for execution and execute script nodes at documented events.
 Script nodes perform some action, and generally offer support for a `Next`/`Next 1` custom property to execute the next script node after the current node has completed.
 Many script nodes also have support for `Next 2` or higher custom properties, which will fall back to `Next` then `Next 1`.

 Note: Entry nodes are not the only way to begin script execution.
 Some script node APIs have simplified entry points such as the `On Interact` custom property for objects and actors or the `On Load` boolean for self starting script nodes.

-Script node types, aside from the prefixes, are case insensitive.
+Script node classes, aside from the prefixes, are case insensitive.
 However, the custom properties are case sensitive.

 ## Examples